tu-delft-library/rdm101-book/_sources/modules/module0.md

 This course is organized into a few major sections.

-- **Modules** are step-by-step introductory guides to learn about RDM.
+- **Modules** are in depth introductory guides with text, quizzes and videos to learn about RDM.
-- **Topic Guides** cover specific areas in more depth, and are organized as discrete "how-to" sections.
+- **🏋️ Exercises** are activities cover specific areas in more depth.
-- **Exercices** sections explaining suggested activities.
+- **Suggested activity** are small sections to practice what you learnt.

 ## Background materials
-Parts of the content of this course are based on.
+Parts of the content of this course are based on:
-You can find more in [{bdg-primary}`the Jupyter Book Gallery`](https://executablebooks.org/en/latest/gallery/).

 ::::{card-carousel} 3